A Manitoban's Guide to Sunset Country

 Our region is dotted with many small towns and cities.
 Here's a quick overview of some places you can visit:

-Ear Falls: Located on the western shore of famous Lac Seul, Ear Falls proudly calls itself the Bald Eagle Capital with countless sightings of this majestic bird around the community.
+Ear Falls: Located on the western shore of the famous Lac Seul, Ear Falls proudly calls itself the Bald Eagle Capital, with countless sightings of this majestic bird around the community.
 Lac Seul is a walleye factory for those who love to fish, and there are many resorts around the community.
 In town, you can stock up on all the needed supplies for your vacation.
 More info: Town of Ear Falls

 Ear Falls Ontario Bald Eagle capital